The body is built to detox.

 For every pose there are contraindications and modifications, Yoga Journal provides an extensive glossary of yoga poses, along with fantastic information such as step-by-step instructions, therapeutic applications, benefits, cautions, and modifications.
 Yoga poses can be very subtle and it is best to participate in a foundation course or join classes led by certified and experienced instructors to ensure safety and maximum benefit.

 Anne Hockett of You!Healing is based in Bali, where she teachers breathwork and meditation and offers monthly cleansing programs.
-She visits Singapore regularly and will be here in January for her 7 Day Cleansing Fast, which blends eastern and western modalities for a safe, effective, and supported experience.
+She visits Singapore regularly for her 7 Day Cleansing Fast, which blends eastern and western modalities for a safe, effective, and supported experience.
 Anne believes not only in cleansing out physical toxins, but also in releasing the intangibles.
 The inclusion of eastern practices and knowledge allows for integrated healing.
 Contact Anne for more information or to register for the 7 Day Cleansing Fast.